Discover Rajasthan : Current issues

 The place of tourism

 For a long time, tourism in India was reserved for a closed circle of British elites and Indian high society.
 It was not until the 1960s that the country truly opened up to the world, driven by the Orientalist and hippy movements.
 In the 1980s, a turning point came with the establishment of public-private partnerships to diversify the offer.
 States organized themselves by creating regional tourist offices.
 Rajasthan joined the movement, developing a dense hotel offer and reinforcing its transport network.
 The maharajas, who had lost their privileges at the dawn of the 70s, transformed their palaces and fortresses into hotel residences.
 They granted land for the construction of roads and railroad lines.
 Tourism has become essential to Rajasthan's economy, making it an engine of growth.
-The state is the fifth most visited in India by foreign tourists, and welcomed 1,600,000 visitors in 2019.
-French tourists are among the largest contingent of tourists to Rajasthan, with 200,000 annual visitors.
-Tourism in Rajasthan accounts for almost 15% of the state's economic balance.
+The state is the fifth most visited in India by foreign tourists, and welcomed 1,700,000 visitors in 2023.
+The French are one of the first groups of tourists to visit Rajasthan, with a keen appreciation of its ancient stones and cultural traditions.
+Tourism in Rajasthan accounts for over 12% of the state's economic balance.
 The local government is multiplying partnerships and initiatives to offer new activities such as cruises on the Chambal River, buggy rides in the Thar Desert or the illumination of historic monuments in towns.
 The State is also implementing very concrete action plans to develop ecotourism and agrotourism, so that neglected regions can benefit from the windfall.
 Tourism is seen as a considerable asset for improving connectivity between towns, maintaining cultural heritage and keeping traditions alive.
 It is also an economic resource that enables citizens to benefit directly from modernization.
 One study has shown that a rupee spent by a tourist changes hands an average of 13 times, and that each hotel room generates an average of 3 direct and 8 indirect jobs.
 While foreign tourism is particularly important for earning foreign currency, Rajasthan also runs massive campaigns to attract domestic tourists.
-More than 52 million Indians visited Rajasthan in 2019.
+More than 180 million Indians visited Rajasthan in 2023!

 Current issues

 After years of exponential growth, the number of foreign visitor arrivals has stagnated since 2007.
 Rajasthan has responded by turning to domestic tourism.
-The number of Indian visitors has increased 4-fold in just 10 years, to around 50 million annually.
+The number of Indian visitors has increased 10-fold in less than 15 years, to around 180 million annually.
 This strategy helped limit the devastating effects of Covid, when India closed its doors to foreign visitors for almost 2 years.
 Since the 2000s, India and Rajasthan have jointly invested heavily in the construction of new highways, airports and air links, bringing in more and more tourists and keeping visitor numbers high.
 The opening of Jaisalmer military airport to domestic flights in 2017 is a striking example.
 Nowadays, it is sometimes difficult to find a room in the citadel, rates are skyrocketing and the streets are taken over by tourists.

 Bureaucratic inefficiency and endemic corruption are a serious brake on Rajasthan's economic development.
 The BJP's resounding results in 2014 showed that Indians were looking for a real change in governance.
 Narendra Modi had punctuated his first campaign with numerous anti-corruption slogans.
 Once in office, his most striking action was the sudden withdrawal of the Rs 500 and Rs 1,000 notes.
 The idea was to combat the underground economy and fraud by replacing these bills with new denominations.
 From one day to the next, many Indians found themselves with a mattress of savings that was impossible to sell.
-In reality, this operation did a great deal of damage to the economy, which was still relatively unstructured.
-On the other hand, the Modi government has refrained from taking action against bad administrative practices (absenteeism, variable working hours, demotivation, cronyism, kickbacks, etc.).
+In reality, the operation did great harm to the economy, which was still relatively unstructured.
+Years later, the trauma still lingers, but the government has refrained from taking action against bad administrative practices (absenteeism, variable working hours, demotivation, cronyism, kickbacks, etc.).
+The Modi government is more concerned with the nationalist aspect of its program than with fighting corruption.
 It is stepping up the pressure on religious minorities.
-At the same time, it is profoundly transforming the face of India with a number of major public works projects, such as the opening of new airports, the construction of numerous freeways and the development of a high-speed rail line.
+At the same time, it is profoundly transforming the face of India with a number of major public works projects, such as the opening of new airports, the construction of numerous freeways and the development of a high-speed train line.

 Organize your trip with our partners Rajasthan